ciccioman3/CVForegroundExtractor/README.md

 # CVForegroundExtractor
-This Python script extracts foreground from an image with white (or almost white) background using computer vision (OpenCV).
+This [Python](https://www.python.org) script extracts foreground (PNG with transparent background) from an image with white (or almost white) background using computer vision ([OpenCV](https://pypi.org/project/opencv-python/)).

 ## Getting Started

 This script uses [Mathematical morphology](https://en.wikipedia.org/wiki/Mathematical_morphology) to generate from an image with white-like background an output image of the extracted foreground in PNG with transparency.
-This allows to have an outimage with less image noise caused by white pixels in the expected foreground.
+This allows to have an output image with less image noise caused by white pixels in the expected foreground.
+(Small noise is going to be removed trying to do not closing holes in the foreground)

 ### Prerequisites

-You need Python and [OpenCV](https://pypi.org/project/opencv-python/) that can be installed as follows:
+You need [Python](https://www.python.org) and [OpenCV](https://pypi.org/project/opencv-python/) that can be installed as follows:

 ```
 pip install opencv-python